Are you in the process of ordering a custom wire harness?

 Alt – Connectors for strength

 RF connectors are ideal for radio frequency applications in the multi-megahertz range.
-You can use an RF connector on your custom wire harness along with coaxial cable.
+You can use an RF connector on your custom wire harness along with a coaxial cable.
 The connectors have wide-scale use in TV set-top boxes, Wi-Fi routers, radio devices, and more.

 There are various types of RF connectors–